TRENT-OS/lib_mem/README.md

-# The Memory Library
+# Memory Library

-This repository contains utilities related to the memory management.
+The library provides utilities related to memory management.